 Soundabout was launched in 1995 in Oxford with the aim of empowering school staff working with children and young people with special needs to make music interactively with their pupils with severe and complex disabilities.
-The enthusiastic response to this project by both pupils and school staff suggested that a permanent staff training programme would be welcomed in schools across the UK.
-In December 1997 Soundabout was officially founded as an independent charity.
+The overwhelming and enthusiastic response to this project by both pupils and school staff suggested that a permanent staff training programme would be welcomed in schools across the UK and in December 1997, Soundabout was officially founded as an independent charity.

 Since then, Soundabout has blossomed and is now a national charity that has pioneered the use of music, rhythm and sound to give disabled children and adults a voice, a way to express themselves and be listened to.

-Our training programme in schools has continued to expand and develop around the specific needs of staff in SEN Schools and professionals who support people with serve learning disabilities.
-Training is delivered by our highly skilled Sounabout practitioners.
-Some of our practitioners also work as special needs teachers in schools and some are Music Therapists; however, all are highly skilled specialist practitioners with a national reputation for delivering unique in-classroom training.
+Our training programme in schools has continued to expand and develop around the specific needs of staff in SEN Schools and professionals who support people with severe learning disabilities.
+Training is delivered by our highly skilled Soundabout practitioners.
+Some of our practitioners also work as special needs teachers in schools and some are Music Therapists.
+However, all are highly skilled specialist practitioners with a national reputation for delivering unique in-classroom training.

 In addition, we offer children, young people and adults along with their families and carers, regular community sessions which encourage absolutely everyone to take part in their own way, in a relaxed and friendly environment.
 Once again, all of these sessions are lead and developed by our highly skilled music practitioners.